kesmorgan/IFSC-Bouldering-Analysis/README.md

 # IFSC-Bouldering-Analysis
+- Each year the International Federation of Sport Climbing hosts competitions including multiple world cups in the climbing discipline of bouldering
-- Exploratory Analysis on IFSC Bouldering World Cup Data from 2018-2019
+- This is an exploratory analysis on IFSC Bouldering World Cup Data from 2018-2019

 ## Objective
-- Explore relationships and correlations between data variables.
-Determine questions to explore further
+- To explore trends utilizing various analysis strategies and observing how countries are represented in the competition.
 - Do countries with a larger number of competitors make finals more often?
-Further explore the relationship between Rank and Qualifiers score.
+Further exploration of the relationship between Rank and Qualifiers score.
 - Geospatial Analysis, Linear Regression, Cluster Analysis, and Time Series Analysis

 ## Data